NUS-HPC-AI-Lab/VideoSys/README.md

 pip install -e .
 ```

-(Optional but recommended) Install libraries for training & inference speed up:
+(Optional but recommended) Install libraries for training & inference speed up (you can run our code without these libraries):

 ```shell
 # Install Triton for fused adaln kernel